 Transferring to the UK training programme

-EEA nationals who have undertaken a period of recognised training towards a CCT in their own country may apply through open competition for transfer to the UK and will be placed in the appropriate year of training for their experience.
+EEA nationals who have undertaken a period of recognised training in their own country may apply through open competition for transfer to the UK and will be placed in the appropriate year of training for their experience.

-On completion of training, they will obtain either a UK Certificate of Completion of Training (CCT) or Certificate of Eligibility for Specialist Registration (Combined Programme) or (CESR (CP) .
+On completion of training, they will obtain either a UK Certificate of Completion of Training (CCT) or, if prevous training cannot be recognised towards a CCT, a Certificate of Eligibility for Specialist Registration (Combined Programme) or (CESR (CP) .

 Find out more